iMdPd/jsBooksApp/README.md

 ## 🚀 <a id="overview">Quick overview</a>

-Project represents a library of books.
-Website was developed using JavaScript classes and Handlebars template.
-Each book has a title, price, cover and rating.
-Books data is stored locally in the data.js file.
+The project represents a library of books.
+The website was developed using JavaScript classes and a Handlebars template.
+Each book has a title, price, cover, and rating.
+Book data is stored locally in the data.js file.
 The website has two functionalities:

-1. Ability to filter books by category. <br /> Selecting a category grays out books that don't match the selected category.
+1. The ability to filter books by category <br /> Selecting a category grays out books that don't match the selected category.
-2. Like a book by double-clicking on the cover. <br />
+2. Open a book by double-clicking on the cover.
-   Double clicking on the cover will add a heart in the upper right corner and will scale the cover.
+   Double clicking on the cover will add a heart in the upper right corner and scale the cover.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>